ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-18-energy-use-in-the-philippines.md

 author: "LJ MIRANDA"
 ---

+> You can find the original post in [Kaggle](https://www.kaggle.com/ljvmiranda/philippines-energy-use).

 I am investigating the country's energy use given the World Development Indicators dataset provided here in Kaggle.
 I am particularly interested to how the Philippines has been performing over time, as well as how it performs